-(CNN) — We'll always have Paris, goes the line, but it's easy sometimes to feel like Paris is having you.
+(CNN) — We'll always have Paris, goes the line, but it's easy sometimes to feel like the capital of France is having you.
 Lines at major sites are long and the coffee you just drank cost €6.

 Quick tips: Check opening hours before heading out, especially on public holidays and during August.

 Manners matter here.
 The first thing you say to friend or stranger is always "bonjour" ("bon soir" in the evening), and always "merci, au revoir" on the way out of shops and restaurants.
 If you don't, you'll be the one who is being rude.

 Getting around is easy.
 The Metro is efficient, taxis are usually an option and there's an excellent public bike-sharing program.

 To soak in the best of Paris, however, walking is essential.
 Strolling neighborhoods, peeking behind courtyard doors and taking your time are legendary rites of the Paris traveler passage.